Everything You Need to Know About Colonia del Sacramento — 15 Questions Answered

 Colonia Express: Departs nearby.
 Similar prices, slightly cheaper on weekdays.
 Book at coloniaexpress.com.

-Book online — walk-up prices are higher.
-Pack light — luggage goes through airport-style security screening.
+Book online — walk-up prices run higher.
+Pack light, because luggage goes through airport-style security screening.

-Q: How early should I book the ferry?
+Q: How early should you book the ferry?

-Weekends: 1-2 weeks ahead, especially the morning departure.
+Weekends: 1-2 weeks ahead, especially for the morning departure.
 Weekdays: a few days ahead is usually fine.
-Summer (December-February): book further ahead.
+Summer (December-February): book further ahead still.

 Yes, on the slow ferry (3 hours).
-But it's unnecessary — Colonia's old quarter is walkable and the outlying areas are best by bike or golf cart.
+But it's unnecessary — Colonia's old quarter is entirely walkable, and the outlying areas are best by bike or golf cart.

 On the Ground